Killian-Vienne/T-SEC-902/README.md

 this will execute a guide into the terminal and set up your account by oauth. after connections set up, the terminal will invite you to chose the subscription.

-select by nuber the subsciption and all done for Azure CLI set-up.
+select by number the subsciption and all done for Azure CLI set-up.

 ## Set up Terraform Cloud Plateform